What is Local SEO?

 - Do backlink swaps with other local businesses that may have a connection to your products or services.

 - Provide guest articles to other blogs related to your business.

 The goal here is to get backlinks to your business, or links that are directed to your site, on popular online pages with high domain authority scores.

 For more information on backlinks, check out How to Obtain Quality Backlinks newsletter.

 This step goes along with Google’s EAT philosophy which stands for Expertise, Authoritativeness, and Trustworthiness.
 These are a set of website quality standards to be considered when evaluating websites.
 By creating content that follows these guidelines you will compel users to spend more time on your site: the higher your numbers, the higher your ranking.

-- Write high-quality articles based on your businesses expertise to engage your readers.
+- Write high-quality articles based on your business’s expertise to engage your readers.

-- Blog about local events that are related to your brad.
+- Blog about local events that are related to your brand.

 Local SEO is a powerful way to increase your brand awareness and ultimately, sales.
-You should incorporate it in your marketing strategy to capitalize on your target audience.
-If you are looking for help with your local SEO reach out to the Spectrum Net Designs team!
+You should incorporate it into your marketing strategy to capitalize on your target audience.
+If you are looking for help to dominate local SEO reach out to the Spectrum Net Designs team!